EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Accustom your puppy to riding in the car by going for short rides.

-Guard against isolating your pup for prolonged periods of time.
-Digging, chewing and scratching often occur because the pup is kept by himself.
+Guard against isolating your pup for prolonged periods of time.  \index{digging}Digging, \index*{chewing} and scratching often occur because the pup is kept by himself.
 Puppies are social animals and need social contact for proper development.

 If your pup tends to be somewhat shy, make sure any discipline is not excessive.
 However, it is very important not to baby a shy pup, as this will only reinforce his shyness.
 Encourage him to overcome shyness by going forward, not retreating.
 Praise and treat him for going forward and making progress.